gtumedei/irs-project/docs/report.md

 - `lastTurnTimestamp`: timestamp of the last turn
 - `turnDirection`: enum value representing the direction in which to turn

-The robot stays in wander mode by default.
+The robot stays in wandering mode by default.
 In this behavior, it performs the following actions:
 - Turns left with a probability of 3.33%, if it hasn't turned in the last `TURN_DELAY` milliseconds
 - Turns right with a probability of 3.33%, if it hasn't turned in the last `TURN_DELAY` milliseconds
 - Proceeds straight otherwise